Beauty, Truth, and Enlightenment: The September Birthstone

 How to Wear September Sapphires

 Whether you’re a September baby or you have a deep love for sparking sapphires, you’ll find countless ways to wear sapphires.
-Consider an oval-cut sapphire and diamond ring set in white gold, or oval cabochon sapphire earrings that bring out the star sapphire pattern.
+Consider an 18KT White Gold Oval Sapphire Fancy Diamond Halo Pendant, or oval cabochon sapphire earrings that bring out the star sapphire pattern.
 You might also love a more eclectic design, such as a double-headed dragon bracelet with blue sapphires as eyes, or a vintage necklace with a princess-cut sapphire set in platinum.
-Looking for something out of the ordinary?
-Here’s a stunning wreath pin that features .44 carat diamonds and twenty 3mm sapphires set in 14K white gold.
+Looking for something out of the special?
+Check out Brinker’s Jewelers selection of sapphire jewelry.

 Due to their hexagonal crystalline structure, sapphires are often cut in round, cushion, and oval cuts because those cuts bring the most sparkle and depth to the natural corundum shape.
 However, depending on the size of the sapphire and cutting preference, sapphires can be cut in other popular styles like princess, trillion, pear, marquise, and emerald cut.